typesandtimes/tale/_drafts/decades.md

 {% include image.html filename="decade/when-new-decade-begins.png" description="Altered headline of the December 10, 1899 Boston Herald." %}

-In an earlier time, the Pope himself might have served as just such an authority.
-After all, our calendar isn't called "[Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar)" for nothing; [Pope Gregory XIII]((https://en.wikipedia.org/wiki/Pope_Gregory_XIII)) commissioned it in the 16th century.
-But today, in true postmodern fashion, people must hash out their own understanding of the decade question without any authoritative answer, or perhaps, with all too many authoritative answers.
-Recent articles on the subject have consulted [meteorological associations](https://www.forbes.com/sites/marshallshepherd/2020/01/01/is-2020-the-start-of-a-new-decadea-human-technical-and-climate-perspective/#18ed2fd3ee2f), [philosophy professors](https://www.usatoday.com/story/news/nation/2019/12/10/2020-start-new-decade-some-say-thats-not-until-2021/4366467002/), and [the United States Naval Observatory](https://www.nytimes.com/2019/11/28/us/what-is-decade.html).

 # The Two Camps of Counting